Reconciliation. Rehabilitation. Reintegration.

 What is restorative justice and restorative practice?

 Restorative Justice approaches can be used outside of the criminal justice system too.
 In schools, higher education and in the community, for example, restorative approaches can help to achieve several positive effects, including improvements in behaviour.
 Restorative practice can also bolster young people’s self-esteem and confidence.
 The techniques and methods used by professionals to implement restorative justice approaches are known as restorative practices.
-There are several interesting restorative practices, like mediation, restorative dialogue, family group conferences, peace circles, and restorative justice boards.
+There are several interesting restorative practices, like mediation, restorative dialogue, family group conferences, peace circles, and restorative justice boards (Boyes Watson and Pranis, 2010).
 These practices can also be used to support wellbeing and good communication among people.

 How can students get involved with these topics on their degree?

-The BSc (Hons) Psychosocial Analysis of Offending Behaviour programme adopts an interdisciplinary and international perspective and provides a comprehensive understanding of crime and offending behaviour.
-Themes around restorative justice and restorative practice are explored across all three years of the programme.
-Key modules include Introducing the Justice Sector Context (1st year); Rehabilitation & Treatment of Offenders (2nd year), Women, Girls and Offending (2nd year) and International Perspectives on Crime and Offending Behaviour (3rd year).
+The BSc (Hons) Psychosocial Analysis of Offending Behaviour course adopts an interdisciplinary and international perspective and provides a comprehensive understanding of crime and offending behaviour.
+Themes around restorative justice and restorative practice are explored across all three years of the course.
+Within our modules we’ll take a deep-dive into topics like women, girls and offending, and the rehabilitation and treatment of offenders.

 Across these modules, you will learn and develop the skills required to work in a range of settings.
 Restorative justice is not just about managing offending behaviour, it is also about prevention.
 Whether you have an interest in working in prisons, youth justice and probation, or in journalism, crime policy, or security, you will learn the theory and practice around management, promotion, prevention, reintegration, inclusion of offenders and ways to tackle offending behaviour.
 You will be able to explore the different experiences faced by victims and offenders in the UK and compare this with other countries processes when it comes to dealing with offending behaviour.
 The degree is also an opportunity for you to explore and discover which area of offending behaviour interests you the most, with the opportunity to go on placement to get a first-hand insight.
 Previously, students have taken placements in a range of settings from prisons and probation, to working within the community with charities and rehabilitation centres.
 In all modules there are opportunities to develop your knowledge, competency and ability as a future professional in this field, in whatever environment that may be.